pyscf/pyscf.github.io/source/theory/scf.rst

 In self-consistent field (SCF) methods, the electron interactions are treated in a mean-field way.
 Here, the SCF methods include both Hartree-Fock (HF) theory and Kohn-Sham (KS) density functional theory (DFT).
 This Chapter summarizes the general SCF capabilities of PySCF.
-For more details specific to DFT, see :ref:`theory_dft`.
+For more details specific to DFT, see :numref:`theory_dft`.

 A minimal example of using the SCF module is as follows::